 In April of 2024 students and faculty at Lorain County Community College and The Lorain Historical Society-Lorain Black History Project, began investigating the viability of creating a digital simulation in virtual reality of two forgotten historical sites, On-Erie Beach and Camp Merriam.
-During the Jim Crow Era African-Americans created blacks-only recreational beaches, summer cabins, and amusement parks.
+During the Jim Crow Era African-Americans created numerous recreational beaches, summer cabins, and amusement parks.
 On-Erie Beach (1921-1946) and the adjacent property, Camp Merriam (1922-1935) were established in west Lorain by two local African-American women.
-On-Erie Beach afforded rest and replenishment to black communities without fear of violence or humiliation and Camp Merriam offered respite to young, mostly urban black women.
-Our immersive reality lab (IRIS) and Arts and Humanities students worked in concert to develop a script and build digital 3d models for re-imagining the lost sites.
-We determined that so little visual evidence remains that an accurate historical recreation would not be possible, but a respectful historical interpretation felt necessary.
-By researching and interpreting relevant histories and documents at LCCC, we have re-created a memory of a lost past for members of our community.
+On-Erie Beach afforded rest and replenishment to mainly black communities without fear of violence or humiliation and Camp Merriam offered respite to young, mostly urban women.
+On-Erie Beach and Camp Merriam were open to all races, but -- in the social environment of the era most whites chose not to visit On-Erie Beach but some white girls did attend Camp Merriam.

 Documentation: